faceyspacey/jest-storybook-facade/README.md

 ```
 Yay, it looks just like my regular tests!
 I can trust this won't break or become a nuisance to my all-import test harness!!!

+*...and in fact, you can get started today with your existing tests, just by returning react elements!*

 ## How It Works

 * In Storybook land, globals for `describe`, `it`, `expect`, etc are created by the `storybook-facade.js` file you import.
 The